 For a rather wonderful culinary experience both the Reykjavik Kitchen and Forrettbarrin are superb.

 The Reykjavik Kitchen is near the Hlemmur foodhall right next to Lucky Records.
 On our recent visit my wife and I were treated to probably the best fish dishes that we have ever tasted!
 [Thanks Laura for the recommendation].

 Forrettbarinn : We have eaten here a couple of times now, including a wonderful New Years Eve dinner.
 They offer well presented and superb food in a relaxed environment.

 Sægreifinn : The Sea Baron is a fish restaurant and has a good reputation and is generally considered to be good value.
-It’s in a hut by the old harbour and their lobster soup is meant to be amazing.
+It’s in a hut by the old harbour and does not look impressive, but their lobster soup is meant to be amazing.
 My family and I did enjoy the food here- we had fish skewers, but it was still pretty pricey and we were all still hungry afterwards.
 I think we should have had the soup as a starter which may have helped fill us up.

 Saffran, We tried out Saffran as it was close to The Arctic Comfort Hotel and we were away from the city centre.
 They do a range of pizza and spicey foods to take away.
 We ate in and it was pleasant and affordable.

-A few words about Hakari [Fermented shark]
+And finally -few words about Hakarl [Fermented shark]

-If that does not put you off and you want to be brave [or foolhardy like me] and wish to try the infamous local delicacy Hakari, several places do serve it including the Icelandic Craft Bar.
+Hakarl has been described by the chef Anthony Bourdain as “the single worst, most disgusting and terrible tasting thing he had ever eaten” If that does not put you off and you want to be brave [or foolhardy like me] and wish to try the infamous local delicacy Hakari, several places do serve it.including Íslenski barinn.

 If you do not wish to try this and I do not blame you, here is my opinion on the dish: